curityio/dynamic-user-routing/README.md

 ## Deploy the System

-Then run the following script to deploy Reverse Proxy and Curity docker containers for EU and US regions:
+Then deploy the Reverse Proxy, along with Curity instances for EU and US regions.\
+Then run one of these commands, supplying the name of the reverse proxy you want to use:

+- ./run.sh nginx
-- ./run.sh
+- ./run.sh kong

-Then run the following command to view logs for each component in separate terminal windows:
+If required, run one of the following commands to view logs for some or all components:

+- ./logs.sh nginx
+- ./logs.sh kong
+- ./logs.sh curity
-- ./logs.sh
+- ./logs.sh all

 ## Test the System